Frequently Asked Questions

 Can I bring treats or snacks for my child’s birthday?

 Yes, but please make arrangements with your student’s teacher in advance as teachers need to maximize their instruction time and they may have certain restrictions for celebrating in the classroom.
-Snacks and treats are to be brought in during the last 10 minutes of the school day.
 Please be aware that if you do not have a volunteer badge, you will not be able to attend events in the classroom or deliver the snacks.
 Please also note that only teachers and those taking pictures for the yearbook staff may take pictures of school events with multiple students in them.
 To protect the privacy of all students, you may only take pictures of your student unless the other student’s parent is also present and can give consent.
 For food safety reasons, you must have a food handler’s certificate issued by the school nurse if you would like to bring homemade snacks or baked goods.
 If you do not have the certificate, then you may only bring store-bought goods to share.